 Chapter 13 saves houses

-The power of Chapter 13 goes far beyond the automatic stay in giving homeowners a chance to keep their homes.
+The power of Chapter 13 goes far beyond the automatic stay in giving homeowners a chance to save their homes from foreclosure.

 Not only does it get the homeowner some law to counter balance the endless rights of the lender in the loan documents, it gives the homeowner a referee in the form of a bankruptcy judge who can resolve disputes.

 Because bankruptcy judges over the last decade have seen some much of the mortgage meltdown up close.
 They’ve also seen the deterioration of mortgage servicing up close, they are familiar with the problems and less and less tolerant of lender abuses.

 Chapter 13 can be a struggling homeowner’s lucky number to save their house from foreclosure.

 Image copyright Fotolia and Jakub Krechowicz